Skip to main content

 ME 466.
 Aerodynamics.
 3 Credits.

-ME 466 Aerodynamics is an introductory course on the fundamentals of aerodynamics for engineers.
-The class will cover a review of fluid mechanics including boundary layers and compressible flow.
-The course topics include parameters for airfoil and wings, incompressible flow over airfoils and wings of infinite and finite span, compressible and transonic flow over wings and aircraft, supersonic flow over thin airfoils, and supersonic flow over wings and airplane configurations.
-The course will follow a standard text "Aerodynamics for Engineers," 6th Edition by Bertin and Cummings.
-The course will qualify as either a thermal fluid science elective or an aerospace concentration elective.
-Prerequisites: ME 306 and ME 341.
-S, odd years.
+This is a course on the fundamentals of aerodynamics for engineers.
+The course will cover a review of fluid mechanics including inviscid, incompressible, and compressible flows.
+The course topics include parameters for airfoils and wings, incompressible flow over airfoils and wings of infinite and finite span, shock and expansion waves, quasi-one-dimensional compressible flow through nozzle, subsonic compressible flow over airfoils, supersonic flow over thin airfoils, introduction to viscous flow, and laminar and turbulent boundary layers.
+Prerequisite: ME 341 with a grade of C or better and ME 306.
+S.

 AVIT 208.
 Aviation Safety.
 3 Credits.

 This course provides the student with a detailed introduction into aspects of aviation safety, aviation safety programs, risk management, and the associated components of pilot psychology, physiology, human factors, and accident review and investigation.
 Prerequisite: A minimum GPA of 2.6.
-Prerequisite or Corequisite: AVIT 102 or AVIT 105 or AVIT 142.
+Prerequisite or Corequisite: AVIT 102 or AVIT 105 or AVIT 142 or AVIT 220.
 F,S,SS.

 Request Information